Piecewise flat Ricci flow of compact without boundary three-manifolds: Perturbation of a flat three-torus

 \subsection{Triangulating manifold}

 Without any continuous isometries, there are no reductions that can be made for the triangulation grids.
-The cubic blocks are arranged in grids of size $2^3$, $3^3$ and $4^3$, with the diamond type triangulations starting at a single block with grids of size $2^3$ and $3^3$ as well.
+The cubic triangulations have blocks arranged in rectangular grids with $2$, $3$ and $4$ blocks in each direction, while the diamond triangulations start with a single block, with grids of $2$ and $3$ blocks in each direction as well.
 The vertices and edges of the skew blocks must align with other vertices and edges when opposite faces are identified.
-To make this easier for smaller grid sizes the skew block is adapted a little with the vertices in the $x$ and $z$ directions skewed so that $v_x = (1, -1/2, 0)$ and $v_z = (-1/2, -1/4, 1)$.
-This still requires even numbers of blocks in each direction, so only two grids of size $2 \times 2 \times 2$ and $4 \times 4 \times 4$ are used.
+To make this easier for smaller grid sizes, the skew block is adapted a little with the vertices in the $x$ and $z$ directions skewed so that $v_x = (1, -1/2, 0)$ and $v_z = (-1/2, -1/4, 1)$.
+This still requires even numbers of blocks in each direction, so only grids of $2$ and $4$ blocks in each direction are used.